glotzerlab/signac-docs/docs/source/tutorial.rst

 .. _query: http://signac.readthedocs.io/en/latest/query.html

 Operating on the data space
 ---------------------------

-Each *signac job* represent a data set associated with specific metadata.
+Each job represents a data set associated with specific metadata.
 The point is to generate data which is a **function** of that metadata.
-Within the framework language, such a function is called a *data space operation*.
+Within the framework's language, such a function is called a *data space operation*.

 Coming back to our example, we could implement a very simple operation that calculates the volume :math:`V` as a function of our metadata like this: